llm-bible/llm-bible.github.io/_publications/wang2024whole.markdown

 ---
 layout: publication
-title: "The Whole Is Better Than The Sum: Using Aggregated Demonstrations In In-context Learning For Sequential Recommendation"
+title: The Whole Is Better Than The Sum: Using Aggregated Demonstrations In In-context Learning For Sequential Recommendation
 authors: Wang Lei, Lim Ee-peng
 conference: "Arxiv"
 year: 2024